 3. Stay ConsistentYou and your family need to ensure you consistently reward your dog for the same behaviours.
 It's confusing and unfair to your dog if you let it behave in one way sometimes and not all the time.

 Exercising your dog regularly means your dog will have less energy to use on barking or misbehaving.

 5. Increase StimulationLike keeping active, keeping your dog's mind active is essential.
 Invest in some interactive toys or DIY hacks to keep your precious pup entertained and distracted.

 6. Rethink Your FenceIf you can further restrict your dog's view of what's happening on the street or in your neighbour's backyard, the number of things that could trigger their barking will be lessened.

 If nothing else works, talk to your veterinarian.
 They could potentially refer you to an animal behaviourist who can help you determine the exact underlying cause of the barking.

-This collar is great for those wanting to train their pet whilst avoiding the use of shock or vibrations.
-We recommend the Barktec citronella spray collar, it’s one of the highest quality collars available on the market and suits both the novice and experienced dog trainer.
+We recommend the Barktec citronella spray collar.
+It's one of the highest quality collars available and suits both novice and experienced dog trainers.

 If you need to train excessive barking out of your dog, explore your options with eDog.
-We have a variety of training tools that suit your lifestyle, values and your beloved dog.
+We have various training tools that suit your lifestyle, values and your beloved dog.